In General

 By 1838, only ten years after its inception, the canal system had been rendered useless.
 The advent of the railroads, coupled with the cost of the canal system in Pennsylvania, led to its failure.
 The Northern Central Railroad was building along the east shore of the Susquehanna River, reaching Sunbury in 1858.
 By 1858 the railroads completely swallowed the canal system in Northumberland County.
 For years, the railroad was the major employer in the Sunbury area.
 The history of the railroads in Northumberland County is bound to the history of coal.
 It was the demand for anthracite that was the direct cause of the construction of nearly every rail line in Northumberland County.
 When the demand for coal dropped off, the railroads went into a decline with the result that every rail line in Northumberland County went bankrupt.
 In Northumberland County there was not enough industry replacing coal to keep up the demand for rail service and what industry that did appear was generally not rail-oriented.
 Encouraged in the 19th Century by the need for an economical fuel located near metropolitan centers, anthracite prospered until the beginning of the 20th Century when, plagued by work strikes and environmental legislation, new energy sources appeared and anthracite began a rapid decline.

-I found the above here
+Above found here

-Last Modified 07-Aug-2016
+Last Modified 27-Apr-2024